AlekseiZhuravlev/alekseizhuravlev.github.io/content/additional_experience/02_scholarship_msu/index.md

 ---
 title: Scholarship for outstanding students, Moscow State University
-summary: |2-
-Sep 2020 – May 2022
-• Awarded to top 5% of all students
+summary: Sep 2020 – May 2022 <br>• Awarded to top 5% of all students

 date: '2023-09-27T00:00:00Z'